-The 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4
+The authentic 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4

-Salerno, Vietri sul Mare, Cava dei Tirreni, ‘Madonna dell’Avvocata’, Maiori & Minori
+From Salerno into the ‘Authentic Amalfi Coast’.
+Along Vietri sul Mare, Cava dei Tirreni, the ‘Madonna dell’Avvocata’ to Tramonti, Maiori & Minori

 This is a new exclusive tour along the eastern part of the well-known Amalfi Coast.
 A tour which only Genius Loci Travel, the specialist on the Amalfi Coast can offer you.
 This tour brings you along some real highlights, yet virtually undiscovered by foreign tourism, although (too) many tour operators worldwide now offer walking holidays along the Amalfi Coast.

 You will enjoy some spectacular coastal scenery, some of the most picturesque hamlets of the Amalfi Coast, just above the well-known Vietri sul Mare, the charming fishing village of Cetara and the great Abbey of Cava dei Tirreni, once one of the most powerful abbeys of southern Italy.
 You’ll walk across a variety of landscapes, between real mountainous scenery, through chestnut forests, mountain meadows and bare rocky wilderness, terraced lemon groves and broad sandy beaches.

 The tour starts from Salerno, a beautiful small city at the entrance of the Amalfi Coast.
 It once was a powerful city, proved by the fact that it boasted Europe’s first medical university.
 But also many other traces from its glorious past remain visible today.
 Its historical centre is full of interest, starting from its amazing Duomo.